I tried deploying an AI agent to AgentCore using AgentCore CLI

 │ └── load.py # Model loading settings

-agentcore/agentcore.json is the core configuration file that contains all agent, memory, credential, and evaluation definitions.
-The actual agent code is generated under the app/ directory as a framework-specific template.
+agentcore/agentcore.json is the core configuration file for the project, containing definitions for agents, memory, credentials, and evaluations.
+The actual agent code is generated in the app/ directory based on the chosen framework.

-The generated code is ready to deploy and test.
+The code is ready to deploy and test right away.

 Configuration File Details

-Let's take a closer look at the configuration files in the agentcore/ directory.
+Let's take a closer look at the configuration files generated in the agentcore/ directory.

 agentcore.json

-This is the core configuration file.
+This is the core configuration file for the project.
 Here's what was generated for our project:

 agentcore/agentcore.json